spatie/laravel-demo-mode/README.md

 php artisan vendor:publish --provider="Spatie\DemoMode\DemoModeServiceProvider"
 ```

-This is the content of the published file laravel-demo-mode.php:
+This is the content of the published config file `laravel-demo-mode.php`:

 ```php
 return [